 Connect any microphone or audio interface, and you can start recording high-quality audio right away.
 Then, edit your audio with advanced tools that let you adjust volume, stretch sounds, slice it, loop it, and so on.

-I primarily work with sample libraries and MIDI instruments, so a DAW with a robust set of MIDI controls is a must.
+I primarily work with sample libraries, virtual synths, and other MIDI-based instruments, so a DAW with a robust set of MIDI controls is a must.

 Cakewalk has everything you need to edit, program, and automate MIDI channels at an advanced level.
 You can enter notes individually with the click of a mouse, or play them using a MIDI controller.